talktogproject/wordsurvey/index.md

 ### 3. We will get in touch to schedule your survey session

-If you have any questions or would like more information please contact Deekshitha Kotian from The Promise Foundation at deekshithakotian@t-p-f.org.
+If you have any questions or would like more information please contact Deekshitha Kotian at deekshithakotian@t-p-f.org.
 Participation is voluntary.